 Mark Titman, a senior lecturer in architecture at Greenwich University for twenty years has run his award winning art and architecture design studio Titman Design for twenty years.
 Titman Design is a small design based practice located in Blackheath, Greenwich and Wareham, Dorset that specialises in modern designs that are in keeping with traditional values and materials; a design approach we call contemporary-traditional.
 We make minimalist interventions on heritage buildings that successfully gain planning permissions in conservation areas for listed buildings.
 We also design and paint using traditional techniques and media, including watercolours, oils, acrylic, pastel and ink.

-We have extensive experience in working with planners and conservation officers in and around Lewisham and Greenwich and The Purbecks.
-We have successfully negotiated permissions and/or seen through to completion projects at: Encombe House, Morden, Bloxworth, Blackheath Station, Charlton Park, St Johns Park, Greenwich South Street, Langton Way and Ulundi Road.
+In terms of housing, we have extensive experience of working with planners and conservation officers in and around Lewisham and Greenwich and The Purbecks.
+We have successfully negotiated permissions and/or seen through to completion projects at: Encombe House, Morden, Bloxworth, Blackheath Station, Charlton Park, St Johns Park, King George Street, Maze Hill,Greenwich South Street, Langton Way and many others.

 Mark says: “we mustn’t forget that the key to good architecture and space today is firmness and commodity and, yet even more importantly than ever, an element of timeless Delight tempered with common sense and a reverence for Nature and Soul.”